cdhorn/CardView/README.md

 Bug Reports and Feature Requests
 ---------------

+> Please check the [known issues](KNOWN_ISSUES.md) before reporting a bug or problem with the addons here.

-For the moment bugs, feedback or feature requests can be submitted on [Github](https://github.com/cdhorn/CardView).
+For the moment, after you have checked the known issues, then bugs can be submitted on [Github](https://github.com/cdhorn/CardView).
+Feature requests are welcome as well.

-Once folded into the Gramps AddOns repository and published such things will be handled through the normal Gramps support channels.
+Once folded into the Gramps Addons repository and published such things will be handled through the normal Gramps support channels and this repository will be archived.

 History
 ---------------